CouchPotato/CouchPotatoV1/README.md

 * If you want, change "RUN_AS=root" to another user.
 * Make executable "sudo chmod a+x /etc/init.d/moviemanager"
 * Start "sudo /etc/init.d/moviemanager start"

-Windows:

-* Download the latest Windows build: [Can be found here](http://cl.ly/8482178457ef26bfcc88)
-* Extract it wherever you like
-* Start MovieManager.exe
-* Default login is "username" & "password"
-* Change username & password
-* Fill in all the config stuff

 ## Update